imathis/octopress/source/docs/plugins/puts/index.markdown

     {% puts %}Optional Text: {{ some_liquid_variable }}{% endputs %}
 {% endraw %}

 This just outputs the contents of the block to the terminal.
-Note: Markdown, Textile and other converters run after liquid, so you'll see raw templating markup, not processed html.
+Note: Markdown, Textile and other converters run after liquid, so depending on where you use the block, you may see raw templating markup, not processed html.

 #### Example 1